Ikyupark/Capstone-project/README.md

 ## Data Preprocessing

-The data had to be cleaned primarily in the columns with strings such as requirements, description, etc due to how long and complex they are.

 We first dropped the 3 columns job_id, salary, and title due to either too mnay nulls or all unique values.
 We were still left with a large amount of nulls so they were filled with 'not specified'.
 The location column was then split so that we would only keep the country for consistency.
 Further modifications include removing punctuation and various characters and then lower casing all characters using the following code
 ```
 for col in clean_cols: